lukasnoeller/lukasnoeller/README.md

 - 👋 Hi, I’m @lukasnoeller
-- 👀 I’m interested in cpp,  and python
+- 👀 I’m interested in c, cpp, go and python
-- 🌱 I’m currently learning openGL
+- 🌱 I’m currently learning about LLMs and automated Knowledge graph construction.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... something cool. :D
 - 📫 How to reach me: lukasnoller@gmail.com

 <!---